CyrylSz/CORE-To-Excel-Aggregator/README.md

 ![ss2](/src/screenshots/ss2.png)

 ## Contents:
-* Merging all lines into one and fixing formatting issues.
+* Merging all files into one and fixing formatting issues.
 * Deleting redundant research papers from the list.
 * Packaging IDs into links for improved usability.
 * Dividing each row into 6 parts with 5 specified separators.